MaNicolas/NuvolarTest/README.md

 Hi,

-First of all, thanks a lot for this test.
-I had a lof of fun doing it.
 Here is a small documentation regarding the setup required and how to launch the tests.
-Please let me know should anything remains unclear.

 In order to run the test, you'll need the following setup:
 - Java version 1.8.0